 - Labor Day

-If these holidays aren't enough incentive for you to get out picnicking, the wide array of seasonal fruits and vegetables available during the summer months should be just the added motivation you need.
+Holiday weekends do not have to be the only incentive to get out picnicking.
+After all, the wide array of seasonal fruits and vegetables available during the summer months could be all the motivation you need.
 With all of the wonderful produce available, we've put together just a few recipes to get your creative picnic juices flowing (pun intended).

 Heirloom Tomato Caprese Sandwich